ghc/ghc/docs/users_guide/exts/control.rst

 .. extension:: Haskell98
-    :shortdesc: Use the Haskell 98 language variant.
+    :shortdesc: Use the Haskell 98 language edition.

+    Compile using the Haskell 98 language edition, as specified by the `Haskell 98 report <https://www.haskell.org/onlinereport/>`_.
+GHC aims to behave mostly as a Haskell 98 compiler, but there are a few known deviations from the standard (see :ref:`vs-Haskell-defn`).

-    Compile using Haskell 98 language variant.
-Enables the following language extensions:
+    The ``Haskell98`` language edition includes the following language extensions:

     .. hlist::